punkstar/magentotherightway.com/_posts/05-01-01-ServerPerformance.md

 * Use [nginx](http://nginx.org/) + [php-fpm](http://php-fpm.org/) instead of [apache](https://httpd.apache.org/).
 * Ensure Magento cache is enabled in production environments.
 * Enable merging CSS and JS files in Magento.
 You can use [Fooman Speedster Advanced](http://www.magentocommerce.com/magento-connect/fooman-speedster-advanced.html) for on-the-fly minification and intelligent combined file grouping.
 * Use Varnish for full page caching.
+Use [Turpentine](https://github.com/nexcess/magento-turpentine) for (almost) drop-in support.